 5. The Mind-Altering Honey, Azaleas

 All parts of azaleas are poisonous for humans and pets.
-While gorgeous in looks, azaleas are deadly flowers containing grayanotoxins.
-Ingesting a small quantity of the plant will not likely lead to severe illnesses, but consuming a larger part of the plant correlates with life-threatening conditions.
+Therefore, while gorgeous in looks, azaleas are deadly flowers containing grayanotoxins.
+So, ingesting a small quantity of the plant will not likely lead to severe illnesses, but consuming a larger part of the plant correlates with life-threatening conditions.

 Native:Asia, Europe, and North America.
 Grown as ornamental plants worldwide.